-->

 The revival of Warli painting can largely be attributed to a renewed interest in indigenous methods and cultures during the late 20th century.
 Artists and scholars began documenting these traditions, and with the advent of globalization, Warli art found a new audience.
 Pioneering this revival was Jivya Soma Mashe, a Warli artist whose work received national and international recognition, showcasing the global relevance of this art form.

 Artists began experimenting with new mediums, transferring traditional motifs onto canvases, fabrics, and even urban walls, which helped preserve the art form and make it more accessible.
-Workshops, exhibitions, and collaborations with fashion designers brought Warli into the mainstream, merging traditional with contemporary and creating a new market for these artworks.
+Workshops and exhibitions across India and abroad have further propelled Warli art into the global art scene, ensuring its legacy continues.